oplS16projects/FP1/README.md

 For the Final Project Exploration Assignment I explored two link encryption librarys the TCP/SSL racket library: OpenSSL.
 I also tried out the racket HTTPS library built on top of SSL.

+In the OpenSSL demo I verifiy OpenSSL is installed, create an SSL socket with localhost write a message and then receive a message back.

 ###OpenSSL Demo
 ```
 #lang racket